Edith Leckie's Diary

 Edith's diary encompasses an almost full-year from 28 September 1914 to 1 September 1915.
 It consists of daily entries, which are engaging and interesting.
 Edith arrived in England in March 1915 and stayed overseas for the entirety of the war.
-She would later work in YMCA canteens in France, before returning to Canada in June 1920.
+She would later work in canteens for the French Red Cross in France, before returning to Canada in June 1920.
 Unfortunately, Edith's diaries from the rest of the war are not present in our collection and accordingly, we cannot know the extent of her later activities.

 The entirety of Edith's diary can be viewed below with a selection of excerpts.

 15 October 1914 – "Lovely warm fine day – just like summer.
 The Canadians have arrived in Plymouth.
 Bertie + Jack are with that lot + that Dorothy was able to see them.
 It was rumoured that Canadians troops had landed […] if my Gran could have seen her grandsons returning to her old hometown with Steele and a fine regiment."

 26 October 1914 - "… Mr [Mack] came in to say “good bye” as he was off to Victoria + then England.
 Almost every man we know is going now.
 Felt quite weepy all day."